Skip to content

 Kenneth J.McKenna

-What SCR 250 actually requires of capital defense counsel in Nevada
+What SCR 250 actually requires of capital murder defense counsel in Nevada

 A definitional walk-through of Nevada Supreme Court Rule 250 — the rule that sets minimum qualifications for lead and second-chair counsel in capital cases — and how the SCR 250 framework interacts with NRS 175.552, the Sixth Amendment effective-assistance standard, and the procedural posture of capital appellate work.